I. Background of The Road to Recovery

 ” I lost self respect.
 That’s the most important thing.
 I have that today.
 I’ve gained inner peace, a love of life.
 And l’ve gone back to school.
 Everything in my life has changed.
 I know it works – trying to get help. l’m an example of that.
 Practically every day I celebrate getting sober.”

-Reference for the Road to Recovery
+III.
+Source: The Road to Recovery

 Peter D. Hart Research Associates, Inc. The Road to Recovery: A Landmark Study on Public Perceptions of Alcoholism & Barriers to Treatment.
 Washington, D.C: 1998.
 The Road to Recovery was conducted for the non-profit Rush Recovery Institute.